-Thursday June 27: Alnwick Castle and The Alnwick Gardens
+Thursday June 27: Alnwick Gardens and Alnwick Castle

 This morning we visit Alnwick Garden, the largest, most controversial and most expensive garden created in England since WWII.
 Designed by acclaimed Belgian landscape artists Jacques and Pieter Wirtz, it includes spectacular water features and cascades, topiary, a traditional walled garden, as well as a limited access Poison Garden.
 A short walk through the grounds brings us to Alnwick Castle, where we take a private tour of the ancestral home of the Dukes of Northumberland, stopping to admire the surrounding landscape park designed by Capability Brown.
 Overnight Alnwick (B)

 Friday June 28: Housesteads on Hadrian’s Wall